CloudNationHQ/terraform-azure-mag/README.md

-# Monitor Action Group
+# Monitor Action Groups

-This terraform module simplifies the process of creating a monitor action group on azure with customizable options and features, offering a flexible and powerful solution for managing action groups through code.
+This terraform module simplifies the process of creating a monitor action groups on azure with customizable options and features, offering a flexible and powerful solution for managing action groups through code.

 ## Goals